 - Further still, you can find the codes for other Engineering activities at 71121 to 71129.

 As part of registering, the three main choices for accounting schemes are:

 - VAT Flat Rate scheme -this was popular with UK contractors in the past.
 However, it isn’t so much nowadays, due to the limited cost trader rule.
-Therefore, most contractors choose not to register for this VAT sub-scheme and opt instead for the Standard VAT Scheme.
+Therefore, most contractors choose not to register for the FRS VAT sub-scheme and opt instead for the Standard VAT Scheme.

 - Cash accounting scheme or invoice accounting scheme.
 The latter is for larger businesses and the invoice scheme means they declare and reclaim VAT to/from HMRC based on their invoice dates.
 Therefore, it’s better to choose cash accounting if you’re a small business.
 When you select this option, you’ll then declare and reclaim VAT to/from HMRC based on when your business receives and pays invoices.